MJ: Good morning, Michelle! How are you holding up after your marathon read?

 I was expecting more bullying to ensue, but instead there’s actually a fairly awesome moment when Barbie intercepts the boys just as they’re about to go back on stage for their comeback and pulls E-Wan into a much-photographed embrace, effectively overshadowing their return (which had been delayed by a terrible car accident) with scandal.
 Perhaps I shouldn’t have been surprised by this twist, but I was, and quite delighted by its cruel efficiency.

-MELINDA: Everyone’s reactions to her villainous move were so, so interesting, too!
+MJ: Everyone’s reactions to her villainous move were so, so interesting, too!
 E-Wan, E-Soh, and Kum-Ji all react in ways so true to their characters, it’s a further delight!

 MICHELLE: Is there anyone else we forgot to talk about?
 Although the supporting cast is pretty vivid, I’m not sure I have too much to say about them, aside from lamenting again that Eun-Sung and, to an even greater extent, Wu-Hee are not given very much to do.
 I did like the acknowledgment that it was only Wu-Hee’s quirkiness that kept her safe from fangirl vitriol, but she’s pretty much portrayed as a country bumpkin throughout.

-MELINDA: I was a bit offended by Wu-Hee’s country bumpkin portrayal in the beginning, though I liked her quite a lot by the end, so I’m thinking the offensiveness must have been toned down at that point.
+MJ: I was a bit offended by Wu-Hee’s country bumpkin portrayal in the beginning, though I liked her quite a lot by the end, so I’m thinking the offensiveness must have been toned down at that point.
 Sadly, I think her role in the series was mainly to provide E-Soh with both a huge burden of guilt (as she’s horribly injured in a work-related car accident not long after he prevents her from quitting the group) and a crippling neurosis (again, related to the accident).